-So today, I’m going to tell you how to make homemade Ginger and Garlic Paste, and also give you some tips on how to preserve and store it with natural ingredients.
+So today, I’m going to tell you how to make it at home, and also give you some tips on how to preserve and store it with natural ingredients.

 Ginger Garlic paste is quite literally a paste of freshly blended ginger and garlic.
-It’s used in almost all of South Asian cooking, as it’s use as a base of making curries, for example this Chicken Karahi and Easy Chicken Korma both call for ginger garlic paste.
+It’s used in almost all of South Asian cooking, as it’s use as a base of making curries, for example these Chicken Karahi and Easy Chicken Korma.

 Ginger and garlic both have anti-inflammatory properties and also act as meat tenderizers.
-They also impart a delicious flavour to all curries, so it’s always convenient to have a big batch of ginger garlic paste at home!
+They also impart a delicious flavour to all curries, so it’s always convenient to have a big batch at home!

 Ginger Garlic Paste sometimes turns green in the presence of acid.
-However, I add a bit of natural preservative in my Ginger Garlic paste so that it does not change color.
+However, I add a bit of natural preservative while blending it so that it does not change color.

 I use vinegar, salt and a little bit of oil to preserve the ginger garlic paste I make.
 This way I can easily store it in an airtight container in fridge for up to 2 to 3 weeks.